How the Swiss passport became Red

 Clothes make the man

 Over time, the information in the papers changed: In the 16th century, in the English kingdom, even the clothing was still noted in the passport.
-At that time it was believed that the clothes would represent the stand or the position of the person and would always remain the same.
+At that time, it was believed that the clothes would represent the stand or the position of the person and would always remain the same.

-Since passports were issued irrespective of their origin and some of the exhibitors made a business out of them, it is said that in the 18th and 19th centuries, for example, there were many Englishmen who traveled with French papers as they were cheaper.
+Since passports were issued irrespective of their origin and some of the exhibitors done a business out of them, it is said that in the 18th and 19th centuries, for example, there were many Englishmen who traveled with French papers as they were cheaper.

-In the course of the 19th century it became common to indicate age and stature in addition to the name.
+In the course of the 19th century, it became common to indicate age and stature in addition to the name.
 Furthermore, signal elements such as stature, face, hair, eye color, nose, nationality and place of birth entered the passport.
 Towards the end of the century, the entry of a fingerprint also came into fashion.

 A passport for each canton